seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 That doth invert the attest of eyes and ears,
 As if those organs had deceptious functions,
 Created only to calumniate.
-Was Cressid here?…
+Was Cressid here?...

 **ULYSSES**
-… I cannot conjure, Trojan.
+...
+I cannot conjure, Trojan.

 **TROILUS**
-She was not, sure. …
+She was not, sure. ...

 **ULYSSES**
-… Most sure she was.
+...
+Most sure she was.

 **TROILUS**
 Why, my negation hath no taste of madness.